crypticalfish86/CS50-Assignments/week_0/notes.md

 number was not a parameter but it nonetheless was modified as a side effect of the function "add".

+FUNCTIONAL PROGRAMMING

+Simply writing free flowing code without any specific structure is called "procedural programming", it is fast and you get features out fast a lot but it is not ideal as it can get extremely messy, this is where "functional programming" comes in, What functional programming essentially is is wrapping and defining all functionality into functions and then executing the entire program inside a "main" function that only contains other functions.
+This is ideal for more complex programs and allows you to create individual function "components" without you needing to worry about what is inside each function apart from what your function is actually doing in the abstract.

+CONTINIOUS LOOPS

+when creating interactive programs e.g. video games, you want to ensure your program is continously checking for specific user inputs.
+Therefore its a good idea to wrap your entire program inside a while loop until some interaction by the user breaks that loop.
+The clock in your phone for example is in a continous loop forever as you want it to always tell the time.

 SCRATCH

 scratch is a graphical programming language designed for the very basics of programming, where you drag and drop operators and functions that only let you do those things if they make logical sense.